AstroDiem

 Mercury

-"The Jupiter-Mercury opposition creates a dynamic tension between broad, philosophical thinking and the need for focused, precise communication."
+"This aspect creates a dynamic tension between your desire for broad understanding and the need for focused, practical communication."

 The Challenge